Pussy Riot protester alone in cell after inmate tension

 Her band mate Nadezhda Tolokonnikova, 23, is serving her sentence in a different prison.
 Yekaterina Samutsevich, 30, was freed last month when a court suspended her sentence on appeal.

-(Additional reporting by Ludmila Danilova and Steve Gutterman; Writing by Nastassia Astrasheuskaya; editing by Jason Webb)
+(Additional reporting By Ludmila Danilova; Writing by Nastassia Astrasheuskaya; editing by Jason Webb)